walker2883/checkit/README.md

 checkit.sh uses a bunch node modules and drush to mash it all together.

 How to use it?
-Clone checkit repo to your drupal root folder and then run checkit.sh.
-Open pass.html to view the issues.
+Clone checkit repo to your drupal root folder cd into the checkit folder via terminal enter npm install to install packages

+I don't know why but for some reason I needed to instal access-sniff again after

+enter npm install access-sniff

+Once all the packagaes are loaded run ./check.sh